-- a.
-Portfolio
+1. Portfolio

-- i.
-Upload a portfolio that communicates your problem-solving skills and your technical and design expertise. \ Please see the Portfolio Guidelines section below for information regarding portfolio requirements for each program.
+Upload a portfolio that communicates problem-solving skills and your technical and design expertise.
+Please see the Portfolio Guidelines section below for information regarding portfolio requirements for each program.

-- b.
-Three letters of recommendation
+2. Three letters of recommendation

-- Provide the names and contact information of three individuals who know your academic and/or professional record and can speak to your potential for success at CCS.
+Provide the names and contact information of three individuals who know your academic and/or professional record and can speak to your potential for success at CCS.

-- c.
-Statement of purpose
+3. Statement of purpose

-Submit a statement of purpose (500-1,000 words) using your new SlideRoom account.
+Submit a statement of purpose (500 - 1,000) words using your new SlideRoom account.
 The statement should outline your objectives for seeking an MFA at CCS.
 This document serves as your writing sample and should include your areas of interest and influences on your design thinking and practice.

+4. CV/Resume

+Submit a result/curriculum vitae detailing your educational and work experience and any community service.

+5. Transcripts (unofficial/official)

-- d.
-CV/Resume - i.
-Submit a resume/curriculum vitae detailing your educational and work experience and any community service. - e.
-Transcripts (unofficial/official) - i.
-Upload official college transcript(s) in your SlideRoom application. - ii.
-Request official transcripts be sent to the address listed below:
+Upload your college transcript(s) in your SlideRoom application.
+Request official transcript be sent to the address listed below:

-Office of Graduate Admissions Office College for Creative Studies 201 E. Kirby Detroit, MI 48202-4034 313-664-7814
+Office of Graduate Admissions College for Creative Studies 201 E. Kirby Street Detroit, MI 48202-4034

+Phone: 313-664-7814